williamsmith7271/reactor/README.md

 If no -> you can probably just delete the subscriber.
 In the worst case scenario, you get some background exceptions for a job you didn't intend to have run anyway.
 Pick your poison.

+#### Managing Queues

+There will likely be more queue theory here later, but for now here are the features.

+Everything is done on Sidekiq `default` queue by default.

+Subscribers can opt into certain queues with `on_event :whatever, sidekiq_options: { queue: 'whatever' }` argument.

+You can also override _all queue choices_ with `ENV['REACTOR_QUEUE']`.
+You may want to do this if you wish to contain the 'cascade' of events for more expensive or risky operations.

 ## Contributing